aunz/mwb/README.md

 ```shell
 npm run mwb initMongo
 ```
-This add the latest mongodb native driver to the app This also add a file named `mongo.js` into the src/server folder.
+This add the latest mongodb native driver to the app.
+This also add a file named `mongo.js` into the src/server folder.
-The mongo.js file contains and export the default connection In an imported file, use async & await to retrive the connection and db
+The mongo.js file contains and export the default connection.
+In an imported file, use async & await to retrive the connection and db.

 ### Todo